scotws/TaliForth2/docs/input.md

 # Input design for Tali Forth 2
 Scot W. Stevenson <scot.stevenson@gmail.com>
 First version: 27.
 Dez 2016 (Liara Forth)
-This version: 24.
+This version: 26.
 Nov 2017

-Tali Forth 2 follows the ANSI input model with REFILL instead of older forms.
+Tali Forth 2, like Liara Forth, follows the ANSI input model with REFILL instead of older forms.

 There are up to four possible input sources in Forth (C&D p.
 155):